-Ethan Herenstein is counsel with the Democracy Program’s Voting Rights and Elections team.
-In addition to voting rights litigation and policy advocacy, Herenstein focuses on combatting the so-called independent state legislature theory.
+Ethan Herenstein was counsel with the Brennan Center Democracy Program’s Voting Rights and Elections team.
+In addition to voting rights litigation and policy advocacy, Herenstein focused on combatting the so-called independent state legislature theory.

 Herenstein previously served as a law clerk to the Hon.
 Jed S. Rakoff of the United States District Court for the Southern District of New York and worked as a fellow with the Brennan Center’s Democracy Program.
 Herenstein earned his JD from Stanford Law School, where he served as Senior Notes Editor of the Stanford Law Review.
 He also received a master’s degree in symbolic systems from Stanford University and a bachelor’s degree, summa cum laude, in philosophy from Columbia University.